HakimiX/docker-infrastructure/README.md

-# Advanced Docker Infrastructure
+# Multi Container Infrastructure

 This is an over the top complicated solution for calculating a Fibonacci number.
-The purpose is to implement a multicontainer deployment.
+The purpose is to implement a multi container deployment.

 * [Technologies](#technologies)
 * [Overview](#overview)